Spotify_Logo_RGB_Green copy.png

 Background

-Spotify is a leading application that's dominating the market of music streaming services.
-They want to improve engagement and retention in the app by expanding on their social capabilities.
-Spotify is looking to design a seamlessly integrated social feature that not only elevates the music experience but ultimately make better, more human connections among their users.
+Spotify is a leading application that dominates the music streaming market.
+To enhance user engagement and retention, Spotify aims to expand its social capabilities.
+The company is looking to design a seamlessly integrated social feature that not only elevates the music experience but also fosters better, more meaningful connections among its users.

 The scope